About the Design Team

 Richard A. Hall, PE

-Rick Hall is President of Hall Planning & Engineering.
+Rick Hall is President of Hall Planning and Engineering.
 He is a practicing, registered transportation engineer with over 30 years experience in planning, design and regulatory issues in the transportation field.
 Following his early work with the Florida Department of Transportation and the Tampa Bay Region, Hall became a private consultant in 1980.
 He has worked on urban transportation plans, developments of regional impact, hurricane evacuation planning, level of service analysis, and transportation/land use interrelationships.
 Hall has pioneered research in street design for pedestrian oriented neighborhoods, and has participated in more than 40 community design charrettes with leading national design firms.
 In addition to his consulting work, Hall serves as a visiting professor at Florida State University's Department of Urban and Regional Planning.

 Stuart Sirota, AICP, CNU

 Stu Sirota is founding principal of TND Planning Group, a consulting practice focused on sustainable community design, traditional town planning, and transportation planning for livable communities.
 With 20 years experience, Sirota has been responsible for a broad range of planning work that emphasizes compact, mixed-use, walk able neighborhoods, downtown revitalization, regional land use and transportation planning, transit-oriented and pedestrian/bicycle planning.
 He is experienced in charrette facilitation and holds a certificate from the National Charrette Institute.
 Sirota's prior positions include 11 years as a senior planner with the Maryland Transit Administration, and six years as a professional associate in urban land use and transportation planning with Parsons Brinkerhoff.